 Any plant-based milk alternative will work great when making non-dairy substitutes for buttermilk.
 However, make sure the milk is plain and unsweetened.

 My favorite milk varieties to use for vegan buttermilk are unsweetened almond milk, unsweetened soy milk, pea milk, and hemp seed milk.
 They are more neutral tasting in comparison to coconut milk or oat milk.

 Recipes You Can Make with Non-Dairy Substitutes for Buttermilk

 - Vegan Buttermilk Biscuits

 - Vegan Buttermilk Pancakes

 More Vegan Recipes for Non-Dairy Substitutes

 If you try one of these non-dairy substitutes for buttermilk, please leave a comment down below on how you liked it.
 Don’t forget to take a picture of your vegan buttermilk substitute and tag me on Instagram at @audreythena_foodgoddess or use the hashtag #audreythena.

+Check out my other substitution articles, such as Broccoli Rabe Substitutions.
 If you want to get reminded when I post new recipes, subscribe to my newsletter for weekly updates!